tipi-build/docs/0200-key-principles.md

 Tipi helps tackling the biggest challenges in native app development :

 - Dependencies management and reliable build caching
 - Building and iterating fast
 - Cross-platform build and testing

 by giving developers:

 - Smart dependencies fetching and build caching: no need to wait for packages
-- Powerful cross-platform parrallel build and test cloud environments
+- Powerful cross-platform parallel build and test cloud environments
-- Build toolchain fully included for Linux, MacOS, and Windows platforms
+- Build toolchain fully included for Linux, macOS, and Windows platforms

 ### Build from sources without the cost

 - Automatic CMake build caching connected to git
 - Zero setup - just coding
     - select one environment from our [supported list](https://github.com/tipi-build/environments) or [specify your own](https://tipi.build/documentation/01-environments#customizing-environments)
     - tipi downloads & installs the compiler and libraries in an isolated distro folder automatically